 Access to healthcare is a human right.
 No family should go bankrupt because of medical bills.
 I have heard you loud and clear that drug prices must be controlled and you want insurance companies out of your decision-making.
 As a provider of post-partum care, I have seen firsthand the difference a few extra minutes with a caring nurse or doctor can make for a patient.
 Training and retaining quality medical professionals in our own state will help alleviate the strain on our hospitals.

 Our state is hurting right now and so many hard-working Nevadans are out of work.
 Our first priority must be to take care of our vulnerable neighbors – I have witnessed countless selfless acts of generosity these past few months.
-To come back economically from this time, we need decisive leadership and planning to avoid a second wave of COVID-19 infections in the Fall.
+To come back economically from this time, we need decisive leadership and planning.
 Governor Sisolak’s guidance has been strong and evidence-based.
 Please reach out if you are having a hard time accessing resources – I would love to help connect you with anything you need!